Aleksandir/Aleksandir/README.md

 # Hi there, I'm Aleksandir 👋

-Hi there, I’m a tech enthusiast and a student of Information Technology.
+I’m a tech enthusiast and a student of Information Technology.
 When I’m not working, I love to code, learn new concepts, and contribute to open-source projects.
 I’m passionate about problem-solving, continuous improvement, and community support.
 Let’s connect and collaborate on some cool tech ideas!

-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Go, web development, and data visualization
-- 👯 I’m looking to collaborate on open source projects related to web development and data science
+- 👯 I’m looking to collaborate on open-source projects related to web development and data science
-- 💬 Ask me about anything related to web development, data science, and machine learning
+- 💬 Ask me about anything related to Python, Go, or Rust
+- ⚡ Fun fact: I love to play the guitar

 ## My GitHub Stats